linera-io/linera-protocol/CLI.md

 ## `linera sync-balance`

-Synchronize the local state of the chain (including a conservative estimation of the available balance) with a quorum validators
+Synchronize the local state of the chain with a quorum validators, then query the local balance

 **Usage:** `linera sync-balance [CHAIN_ID]`